Blackjacx/WWDC/README.md

 https://developer.apple.com/wwdc19/234

-- Now it's **no more necessary use a OCR / CoreML Model** to detect text using Vision Framework.
+- **Not necessary anymore to use OCR / CoreML Model** to detect text using Vision Framework
-- Introduced a new request class **VNRecognizeTextRequest** that returns **[VNRecognizedTextObservation]**
+- **VNRecognizeTextRequest** that returns **[VNRecognizedTextObservation]** introduced as new request class
-- The request can configure the speed / accuracy of recognition using `VNRequestTextRecognitionLevel`
+- Request can configure speed / accuracy of recognition using **VNRequestTextRecognitionLevel**
-- **Fast** mode should take 0.25s / **Accurate** mode should take 2.0s
+- **Fast mode** should take 0.25s / **Accurate mode** should take 2.0s
-- Also, is possible set custom words to recognize, minimum height of words, priority of languages, and, the possibility of auto-correct detected content.
+- Possibility to set custom words to recognize.
+Minimum height of words.
+Priority of languages.
+Possibility of auto-correct detected content.
 - More about **VNRecognizedTextObservation**
   - Call `topCandidates` to get a list of `VNRecognizedText`
   - `VNRecognizedText` is the type of object that gives the **String** detected
 - **Best Practices**
   - Specify language in use
   - Set custom words when need domain-specific text
   - Consider increse the accuracy when text is confusable or illegible
   - Manage progress of request using `progressHandler` / `cancel()`